cheesegoldfish/ATB/README.md

 1. Working SmartPull
 1. Added Best Clustered target selection for selecting the best mob for AOE.
 1. Doesn't target things in PVP that shouldn't generally be targeted automatically like Mammets.
+1. Smart Pvp targeting options.
+1. Targeting logic that is integrated with Magitek (so it doesn't do things like change target after casting Wildfire).

 ## Installation